NREL/pvdaq_access/README.md

 PVDAQ basic sites.
 If the this is one of the PVDAQ basic sites the software will further ask, after the download of files,  if the user wants to concatenate all the files into a single time-series file for analysis.

+If the this is one of the PVDAQ basic sites the software will further ask, after the download of files,  if the user wants to concatenate all the files into a single time-series file for analysis.

 ### Processing
 The PVDAQ basic data will be downloaded as the series of daily files.
 At this point you can then concatenate the files together using the built in function to create a full time-series for the system.
 We decided to maintain the daily files for download, due to the size of the final file.
 In some cases, this could be quite large and to take an extreme amount of time to download.